ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Step 2: Use Deep Research to Produce Briefs That Create Differentiation

 A lot of AI-written marketing looks templated because the brief is templated.
+Instead, make the brief do the heavy lifting.

-The “Differentiated Brief” structure
+The "differentiated brief" structure

-Field technique: “Confidence grading”
+Field technique: confidence grading

 Step 3: Draft in Canvas Like an Editor, Not a Generator

 If you draft in chat, you tend to accept whatever comes out.
 Canvas pushes you into editorial thinking.
+Canvas is described as an interface for writing and revision-focused work.

-The 4-pass Canvas workflow (non-templated, high quality)
+The 4-pass Canvas workflow

 Instead of "write the post," do this:

 This produces writing that feels authored because it contains judgment, tradeoffs, and implementation detail.
+If you also want a dedicated generator and editor beyond ChatGPT for this step, our Grammarly vs Jasper comparison covers the two most common Slot-3 writing tools.

-Step 4: Agent mode for Repurposing Without “Same Cadence Everywhere”
+Step 4: Agent Mode for Repurposing Without "Same Cadence Everywhere"

 Repurposing is where content starts to look scaled: one post gets chopped into 10 near-identical snippets.
+Agent mode can run multi-step tasks, and you can guide it.

 The anti-template repurposing approach